Martinsos/edlib/README.md

 For more examples of usage take a look at test.cpp.

 #### Running tests
 In order to run tests, do following:

     cd src
     make
     ./test

+## Aligner

+In order to compile and use simple aligner that uses EDLIB run makefile in src:

+    cd src
+    make aligner

+Type `./aligner` for help.

+Example of usage:
+    ./aligner -c ../test_data/query.fasta ../test_data/target.fasta